Evelyn McHale

-Evelyn Francis McHale (September 20, 1923 – May 1, 1947) was an American bookkeeper who died by suicide by jumping from the 86th-floor observation deck of the Empire State Building.
-A photograph taken four minutes after her death by photography student Robert Wiles subsequently gained iconic status, being referred to as "the most beautiful suicide".
+Evelyn Francis McHale (September 20, 1923 – May 1, 1947) was an American bookkeeper who jumped to her death from the 86th-floor observation deck of the Empire State Building.
+Robert Wiles, a photography student, took a picture of her corpse where it lay on top of a crushed car.
+The photograph was republished around the world and led Time magazine to call it "the most beautiful suicide".
+It inspired Andy Warhol, among other artists.

 Early life and education

 Evelyn McHale was born in Berkeley, California, one of nine children born to Helen and Vincent McHale.
 Her father was a bank examiner who relocated to Washington, D.C., in 1930.
 Her mother suffered from undiagnosed and untreated depression.
 This led to a challenging marriage and ultimately a divorce.
-Vincent gained custody of all children and moved to Tuckahoe, New York.
+Vincent gained custody of all of the children and moved to Tuckahoe, New York, where McHale attended Eastchester High School as a junior.

 Career

-After graduating from high school, McHale joined the Women's Army Corps and was stationed in Jefferson City, Missouri.
+After graduating from Normandy High School in 1942, McHale joined the Women's Army Corps and was stationed in Jefferson City, Missouri.
 She later moved to Baldwin, New York, and was employed as a bookkeeper at the Kitab Engraving Company on Pearl Street.
-She met her fiance Barry Rhodes, a college student discharged from the United States Army Air Force.
+Her fiancé was Barry Rhodes, a Lafayette College student discharged from the United States Army Air Force.

 Death

 On April 30, 1947, McHale took a train from New York to Easton, Pennsylvania, to visit Rhodes.
-The next day, after leaving Rhodes's residence, she returned to New York City and went to the Empire State Building where she jumped from the 86th-floor observatory, landing on top of a parked car.
-A security guard was reportedly standing approximately 10 ft from her just before she jumped.
+The next day, after leaving Rhodes's residence, she returned to New York City and went to the Empire State Building, where she jumped from the 86th-floor observatory, landing on top of a parked car.
+A security guard reportedly stood approximately 10 ft from her just before she jumped.

 Rhodes did not notice any indication of suicidal thoughts before McHale left.
 Detective Frank Murray found her suicide note in a black pocketbook next to her neatly folded cloth coat over the observation deck wall.
 The note read:

 Her body was identified by her sister, Helen Brenner.
 In accordance with her wishes, McHale was cremated with no memorial, service, or grave.

 Barry Rhodes became an engineer before moving south.
 He died unmarried in Melbourne, Florida, on October 9, 2007.